share-extras/twitter-dashlets/README.txt

 Log in to Alfresco Share and navigate to a site dashboard.
-Click the Customize Dashboard button to edit the contents of the dashboard and drag the dashlet into one of the columns from the list of dashlets.
+Click the Customize Dashboard button to edit the contents of the dashboard and drag one of the dashlets into one of the columns.